Approved by the president

 - demographics and interests data, such as the user’s age, gender, affinity categories (i.e. sports fans), and in-market segments (product-purchase interests).

 None of the foregoing information is deemed to constitute personal information relating to the user.

-Having accurate information about users allows the college to provide them with smooth, efficient, and customized experiences.
-Specifically, the college may use information collected from SUNY Oneonta website users to:
+Having accurate information about users allows the university to provide them with smooth, efficient, and customized experiences.
+Specifically, the university may use information collected from SUNY Oneonta website users to:

 - compile anonymous statistical data and analysis for use internally or with third parties;

 - implement email marketing campaigns;